onera/Cassiopee/RigidMotion/doc/source/RigidMotion.rst

 .. py:function:: RigidMotion.evalPosition(a, time)

     Evaluate the position at time t according to a motion.
-    If the motion is defined in a with setPrescribedMotion.
+    The motion must be defined in a with setPrescribedMotion.
+    Grid coordinates in a must be the coordinates at time=0.

+    Exists also as an in-place version (_evalPosition) which modifies a and returns None.

     :param a: input data
     :type a: [pyTree, base, zone, list of zones]